prabirshrestha/FluentHttp/README.md

 ## License
 FluentHttp is intended to be used in both open-source and commercial environments.

-It is licensed under Apache License 2.0.
+FluentHttp is licensed under Apache License 2.0.